Nathanwoodburn/onchain-names-hackathon/wallets/bob-extension.md

-# Bob Extension Wallet
+# Bob Extension Wallet Enhancement: Adding Wallet Connector

 [Website](https://bobwallet.io/)
 [GitHub](https://github.com/kyokan/bob-extension)

-## Objectives
+## Objectives:

-- Add Wallet connector to Bob Extension Wallet
+- **Wallet Connector Addition**: Enhance Bob Extension Wallet by adding a wallet connector.
-  - Build on top of Bob wallet using ledger signing [https://github.com/kyokan/bob-extension/pull/28](PR that added Ledger support)
+  - Utilize the existing Ledger support added through [PR #28](https://github.com/kyokan/bob-extension/pull/28).
-  - Build a javascript library that can be used to interact with Bob Extension Wallet
+  - Develop a JavaScript library for interacting with Bob Extension Wallet.

-## Deliverables
+## Deliverables:
+- **Wallet Connector Proof of Concept**:
-- A proof of concept of a wallet connector that can be used to interact with Bob Extension Wallet
+  - Develop a wallet connector proof of concept for interacting with Bob Extension Wallet.
-- Documentation on how the wallet connector works, how to use it, how to interact with Bob Extension Wallet
+  - Document the functionality of the wallet connector, how to use it, and how to interact with Bob Extension Wallet.
-- A demo application that uses the wallet connector to interact send a transaction using Bob Extension Wallet to sign the transaction
+  - Provide a demo application demonstrating the use of the wallet connector to send a transaction using Bob Extension Wallet for signing.